-7.42 Where it is not possible to avoid harm to existing sites, habitats, species and ecological networks, it may still be possible to minimise potentially damaging impacts through mitigation measures.
+- 7.44 Where it is not possible to avoid harm to existing sites, habitats, species and ecological networks, it may still be possible to minimise potentially damaging impacts through mitigation measures.
 The applicant should set out the measures that it is intended to take to minimise harm as part of the development proposal.
 It is important that developers seek the necessary specialist, technical advice.
 When agreeing the scope of the work with an ecological consultant it is important to ensure that the provision of ecological measures is required, as the applicant's Ecological Appraisal should include this information.
-The mitigation measures should be specific to biodiversity likely to be harmed on and off-site from the type and scale of development.

-The applicant is responsible for making sure that suitable arrangements are in place for funding, access, operation, maintenance and management of this mitigation, and for monitoring and review.
+The mitigation measures should be specific to biodiversity likely to be harmed on and off-site from the type and scale of development. - 7.45 The applicant is responsible for making sure that suitable arrangements are in place for funding, access, operation, maintenance and management of this mitigation, and for monitoring and review.
 These arrangements must be for the lifetime of the associated development and to the satisfaction of Fylde Council.
-The applicant/developer is also responsible for provision of on- going contact details.

-- 7.43 Measures that could achieve suitable mitigation include, amongst others: - Timing the development of sites to avoid the breeding seasons of species present; - Creating new areas of habitat, or managing existing ones on the site and preparing a Habitat Management Plan.
-This will reduce loss and prevent harm to habitats and species and ensure that they are managed appropriately; - Creating buffer zones between sensitive areas and development areas to reduce disturbance to habitats; - > Ensuring that new infrastructure such as bridges are built to enable movement of wildlife to continue; - > Steps to ensure that any proposed flood, surface water or foul drainage scheme for the development site ensures the protection of wetland sites (on or off the development site) through careful and integrated drainage scheme design on site, and in the surrounding area.
-This will help to maintain the quantity and quality of water for wetland sites, the habitats and species dependant on them and is essential to minimising harm from development. - > Translocation of species from destroyed habitat (to be used as a last resort) - ➤ Provision of alternative nesting provision for swallow on site prior to the breeding season commencing, before demolishing or converting buildings that contain swallows.
-Swallow return each year to their nesting site.
-Loss of breeding sites is 'harm' to Swallow; - ➤ Provision of method statements including how what, when and who will be responsible for invasive species eradication on site, to prevent the inadvertent spread of invasive species through development.
+The applicant/developer is also responsible for provision of on- going contact details. - 7.46 Measures that could achieve suitable mitigation include, amongst others: - Timing the development of sites to avoid the critical times for the relevant species present; - Creating new areas of habitat, or managing existing ones on the site and preparing a Habitat Management Plan.
+This will reduce loss and prevent harm to habitats and species and ensure that they are managed appropriately; - Creating buffer zones between sensitive areas and development areas to reduce disturbance to habitats; - Ensuring that new infrastructure such as bridges are built to enable movement of wildlife to continue; - Steps to ensure that any proposed flood, surface water or foul drainage scheme for the development site ensures the protection of wetland sites (on or off the development site) through careful and integrated drainage scheme design on site, and in the surrounding area.
+This will help to maintain the quantity and quality of water for wetland sites, the habitats and species dependant on them and is essential to minimising harm from development. - > Translocation of species from destroyed habitat (to be used as a last resort) - Provision of alternative nesting provision for swallows on site prior to the breeding season commencing, before demolishing or converting buildings that contain swallows.
+Swallows return each year to their nesting site.
+Loss of breeding sites is 'harm' to Swallows; - Provision of method statements including how, what, when and who will be responsible for invasive species eradication on site, to prevent the inadvertent spread of invasive species through development.
 This will help meet the legal responsibilities of the developer, landowner and local planning authority. - Provision of hedgehog friendly boundary treatments such as hedgerows, and hedging which is raised off the ground.
-This helps to maintain connectivity between garden areas and areas outside the development for hedgehog which are a priority species - Developers could use their Community Responsibility Fund to provide information to new home owners on how to make their gardens more biodiverse, communal space on new developments (both residential and commercial) should be designed to complement and maximise local biodiversity. - 7.44 However, mitigation still entails harm of some form.
-Where a site or its surroundings have clear biodiversity value and the proposed mitigation steps are insufficient to reasonably protect this value, then planning permission may be refused on these grounds once all other planning issues have been taken into account. - 7.45 An example that has taken place in Fylde is mitigation for the re-development of the former Pontin's site between St Annes and Blackpool for housing.
-It is immediately across the road from an area of protected dune habitat which residents cross to access the beach.
-Mitigation for the development includes developer contributions to a ranger service which raises awareness of the importance of the dunes and discourages trampling of vulnerable areas.
+This helps to maintain connectivity between garden areas and areas outside the development for hedgehog which are a priority species

+- Developers could use their Community Responsibility Fund to provide information to new home owners on how to make their gardens more biodiverse, communal space on new developments (both residential and commercial) should be designed to complement and maximise local biodiversity. - 7.47 However, mitigation still entails harm of some form.
+Where a site or its surroundings have clear biodiversity value and the proposed mitigation steps are insufficient to reasonably protect this value, then planning permission may be refused on these grounds once all other planning issues have been taken into account.